This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large bowl, mix pineapple and pudding mix until mix has completely dissolved and the pineapple is thick.
+• In a large bowl, mix the crushed pineapple and pudding mix until the pudding mix has completely dissolved and the pineapple pudding mixture is thick.

-• Transfer to serving bowl and top with chopped pistachios and cherries.
+• Transfer the Watergate Salad to a serving bowl and top with chopped pecans and cherries.

 Jenn’s Notes